|Baby-Friendly Hospital Initiative Session 03: Getting Milk from Breast to Baby

 This Program is Best For:

 Love to learn at your own pace?
-This learning program is for you!
-You can take it along with you on your MP3 player, and re-play as many times as you wish!
+This learning program is for you.
+All-online and available anytime, day or night.<

 The number of hours needed to complete this program is approximately 2.